LynxSolutions/php-static-analysis/README.md

 # PHP Static Analysis Tools configurations

-This repository, besides the PHPCS **LynxSolutionsCodingStandard**, includes also configuration files for various static analysis tools used by LynxSolutions PHP(mostly Laravel) projects.
+This repository, besides the PHPCS **LynxSolutionsCodingStandard**, also includes configuration files for various static analysis tools used in LynxSolutions PHP(mostly Laravel) projects.

 ## Installation